Educational Leadership and Human Development

 Admission Requirements for Special Education Program

-All students are assigned a faculty member in the Special Education Program as their advisor.
-The advisor works closely with each student to ensure that courses are taken in proper sequence and that admission to the program and student teaching occur in a timely fashion.
+All students are assigned a faculty member in the Special Education Program as their mentor.
+The faculty mentor works closely with each student to ensure that courses are taken in proper sequence and that admission to the program and student teaching occur in a timely fashion.
 Admission to the Special Education program entails the following:

 Completion of a number of “core” foundation courses with at least a “C” or higher.